georgeifa/Space-Shooter-Unity3d/README.md

   > Main Menu

-    - Option to create new game or continue and a finished one.
+    - Option to create new game or continue and a unfinished one.
     - Choose among 3 different difficulties.
     - Set your preffered sound settings.
     - See the controls and how the game is played.